FairpoolDEX/contracts/Market-Crash-Protection.md

 *Note: this product is still under development.
 The guide below is how it's supposed to work.*

-1. You open the Shield Finance web application.
+1. Open the Shield Finance web application.
-1. You click "Search".
+1. Click "Buy protection".
-1. You type the [base token](#base-token) ticker (it can be a token that you've already bought, or a token that you want to buy).
+1. Choose the [base token](#base-token) (for example: a token that you've already bought, or a token that you want to buy).
-1. App shows you a list of available [Market Crash Protection contracts](#market-crash-protection-contract) for your [base token](#base-token).
+1. Browse through the list of available [Market Crash Protection contracts](#market-crash-protection-contract) for your [base token](#base-token).
     1. There will be multiple protection contracts for a single token.
     1. The contracts will have different parameters: guaranteed price & expiration date.
-1. You choose the protection contract that suits your needs:
+1. Choose the protection contract that suits your needs:
     1. If you want to buy protection for long term, choose a contract with an expiration date that is far in future.
     1. If you want to buy protection for short term, choose a contract with an expiration date that is closer to present moment.
-1. You click "Buy" button on the contract that you've chosen.
+1. Click "Buy" button on the contract that you've chosen.
-1. App asks you how many [protection tokens](#protection-token) you want to buy.
+1. Type how many [protection tokens](#protection-token) you want to buy.
     1. Normally, you should buy the amount of [protection tokens](#protection-token) equal to amount of [base tokens](#base-token) that you own.
-1. You input the amount of protection tokens.
-1. App calculates the total cost of buying this amount of protection tokens.
+1. Confirm the total cost of buying this amount of protection tokens.
-1. You click "Buy".
+1. Click "Buy".
-1. Metamask asks you to sign & send the transaction for buying protection tokens.
-1. You click "Send".
+    1. The app will generate a Uniswap transaction.
+1. Sign the transaction.

-1. Once the transaction is confirmed, you will own the protection tokens & you can use them to [receive compensation](#how-to-receive-compensation) if the price of the [base token](#base-token) crashes.
+That's it!
+Once the transaction is confirmed, you will own the protection tokens & you can use them to [receive compensation](#how-to-receive-compensation) if the price of the [base token](#base-token) crashes.

 ### How to receive compensation

-1. You open the Shield Finance web application.
+1. Open the Shield Finance web application.
-1. You click "Get compensation".
+1. Click "Get compensation".
-1. App shows you the list of [base tokens](#base-token) that you can get compensation for.
+1. Browse through the list of [base tokens](#base-token) that you can get compensation for.
     1. App shows you only those tokens that are stored on the currently selected address.
 If you used a different address when you bought the protection tokens, please change the currently selected address in your wallet.
     1. App shows whether the [market price](#market-price) is below the [guaranteed price](#guaranteed-price).
 Technically, you can sell into [MCP contract](#market-crash-protection-contract) at any point in time (even if the market price is above the guaranteed price), but it makes economic sense to sell into [MCP contract](#market-crash-protection-contract) only if the market price is below the guaranteed price.
-1. You choose the token that you want to sell.
+1. Choose the token that you want to sell.
-1. You choose the amount of tokens that you want to sell.
+1. Choose the amount of tokens that you want to sell.
-1. You click "Sell".
+1. Click "Sell".
-1. Metamask asks you to sign & send the transaction for selling base tokens.
-1. You click "Send".
+1. Sign the transaction.

-1. Once the transaction is confirmed, you will see a notification that you will receive the compensation after the [expiration date](#expiration-date) of the contract.
+That's it!
+Once the transaction is confirmed, you will see a notification that you will receive the compensation after the [expiration date](#expiration-date) of the contract.
 This restriction is necessary to implement [Super-Yield](#super-yield).

 ## Guides for liquidity providers